 \section{Conclusion}

-FDM is a basic but effective model for various multi-modal, multi-task decision-making problems, including text, vision, reinforcement learning, and OR tasks.
-Inheriting the characters from foundation models, FDM is born with good generalization and efficient learning abilities.
-According to the scaling law, the performance of FDM will increase with the scale of parameters and data, further strengthening the cross-task learning and generalization abilities of FDM.
-For future work, we will build a more autonomous decision-making model and integrate modern IDM models into real-world environments by continuously training, fine-tuning, and scaling up the FDM.
+FDM is a fundamental yet efficient model for various multi-modal, multi-task decision-making problems, encompassing text, vision, reinforcement learning, and operations research tasks.
+As a foundation model, FDM inherently possesses strong generalization and efficient learning capabilities.
+In accordance with the scaling law, FDM's performance will improve as the scale of parameters and data increases, further enhancing the cross-task learning and generalization abilities of the model.
+Future work will involve developing a more autonomous decision-making model and integrating state-of-the-art IDM models into real-world environments by continuously training, fine-tuning, and scaling up the FDM.

 0.2in